 a.
 The file is organised into lines using CR, LF (decimal 13, decimal 10) combinations.
-However they should be avoided within elements that contain text (e.g. <title> or <value>) where their presence may affect how the text is processed.
-Note that the element is provided in these situations to indicate where new line breaks should appear.
+However they should be avoided within elements that contain text (e.g. <title>, <label> or <value>) where their presence could affect how the text is processed.
+Note that the element is provided in these situations to indicate where new line breaks should appear within the text.